-The Master's programme Hebrew and Jewish Studies focuses on Jewish culture and intellectual life from antiquity to the present.
-It offers students the possibility to acquire a thorough specialisation in the field of their choice.
+The one-year Master's program Hebrew and Jewish Studies focus on Jewish culture and intellectual life from antiquity to the present.

-Why studying Hebrew at the University of Amsterdam?
+Why study Hebrew at the University of Amsterdam?

-The Master's programme Hebrew and Jewish Studies comprises 60 EC:
+The Master's program Hebrew and Jewish Studies comprises 60 EC:

 - 42 EC for core courses (on methodologies and controversies in Jewish Studies) and electives,